Marco and Laura headed in to Gulf, Texas impacts possible from both

-Marco is 115 miles east-southeast of Cozumel, Mexico.
-It has maximum sustained winds of 45 MPH and is moving north-northwest at 12 MPH.
-The minimum central pressure is 1005 MB.
+At 7 a.m., Marco was 110 miles east of Cozumel, Mexico and was moving north-northwest at 12 mph.
+The minimum central pressure is 1002 MB.

 The forecast cone for Marco includes nearly the entire Texas Gulf Coast, with the center-line of the track just west of Houston.
+Marco is forecast to strengthen over the northwestern Caribbean Sea through today as it approaches the Yucatan Peninsula.
+A Hurricane Watch and a Tropical Storm Warning are in effect for portions of that region.

+The system is expected to move into the south-central Gulf of Mexico as a tropical storm on Sunday.
+Although some strengthening is expected tomorrow, weakening is forecast as the system approaches the northwestern Gulf coast on Tuesday.
+It's still too soon to know the location and magnitude of impacts this system will produce.

 Tropical Storm Laura is 70 miles southeast of San Juan, Puerto Rico.
 It has maximum sustained winds of 40 MPH and is moving west at 21 MPH.
 The minimum central pressure is 1007 MB.
 The forecast cone for Laura includes much of the Texas, Louisiana, and Mississippi Gulf Coast.